Beluga-lang/Beluga/doc/harpoon/interactive-reference.rst

 Use ``intros [NAME...]`` to introduce assumptions into the context.

+*Restrictions*:

-This tactic is applicable when the goal type is a function type (either simple or dependent).
+* The current goal type is either a simple or dependent function type.

 For Pi-types, the name of the assumption matches the name used in the Pi.
 For arrow-types, names will be taken from the given list of names, in order.
 If no